Cancer of the Testicle (cont.)

 - Stage IIC: Tumor is in the testicle and has spread to the retroperitoneal lymph nodes measuring greater than 5 cm in greatest diameter.

-- Stage III: Tumor has spread beyond the retroperitoneal lymph nodes, typically to the lungs or brain.
+- Stage III: Tumor has spread beyond the retroperitoneal lymph nodes, typically to the lungs,

 Many experts also break testicular tumors down into "good-risk" and "poor-risk" groups.